José Matías Delgado: Later life

 Central America declared its independence on the fall of Mexican Emperor Agustín de Iturbide in 1823.
 Delgado was elected one of the representatives to the constituent congress of the Federal Republic of Central America.
 This congress met in Guatemala beginning on 24 June 1823, and Delgado was chosen to preside.

 On 5 May 1824, he was named the first bishop of San Salvador by the local civil authorities and not by the Catholic Church.
 This entangled him in a serious and long-lasting controversy with the Archbishop of Guatemala and with Popes Leo XII and Pius VIII, which lasted until his death.

 In 1824, he bought, in Guatemala, with public money, the first official printing press in El Salvador.
 It was used to publish the first Salvadoran newspaper, El Semanario Político Mercantil.
 The first issue appeared on 31 July 1824.
-Delgado died on 12 November 1832 in San Salvador.
-As his funeral procession passed the Plaza Mayor, mourners showered his coffin with white rose petals.

-Delgado's remains are thought to have been interred at El Rosario Church.
+In 1832, Delgado was elected as a member of the National Assembly of El Salvador after the prior National Assembly was deposed by Central American president Francisco Morazán.
+Delgado served from 13 May to 8 September.
+He also served as its president from 13 May to 9 June and was succeeded by Colonel Domingo Fagoaga.

+Delgado died due to poor health on 12 November 1832 at 8:30 p.m. in San Salvador, El Salvador, then still a part of the Federal Republic of Central America.
+His funeral was held in Greater Plaza (now Liberty Plaza) and he was buried in the El Rosario Church.